vikky225/InfraSetup/ReadME.md

 Run terraform apply again if there are infrastructure changes.

-Sample is putup here Input Output https://medium.com/@vikas.comau/sample-application-aws-lambda-api-gateway-and-aws-s3-f14b2498152f
+Sample is putup here Input Output for 3rd party api Navigations https://medium.com/@vikas.comau/sample-application-aws-lambda-api-gateway-and-aws-s3-f14b2498152f

 We can simply hit the url for deployed lambda with api gateway in browser for response for example city london

 https://khkrzcu935.execute-api.ap-southeast-2.amazonaws.com/dev/weather/london

+# Consideration
+It can be improved from security persective and test can be added and bit of refactoing and DNS configuration